-- (a) Any out-patient consultations, out-patient diagnostic tests, out-patient CT, MRI or PET scans or any other outpatient treatment except as detailed in the benefits table. - (b) Any dental procedure or orthodontics including referrals to dental specialists such as periodontists, endodontists, prosthodontists or orthodontists (except as allowed under Health Cash Benefits Cover, as shown in the benefits table, if you have chosen this optional cover). - (c) Treatment of thread veins or superficial veins - (d) Treatment which is not medically necessary or which may be considered a matter of personal choice. - (e) Any treatment of warts of the skin. - (f) Vaccinations, routine preventive examinations or preventive screening. - (g) Preventive treatment. - (h) Genetic tests: - to check whether you have a medical condition when you have no symptoms; or - you have a genetic risk of developing a medical condition in the future; or - to find out if there is a genetic risk of you passing on a medical condition; or
+- (a) Any out-patient consultations, out-patient diagnostic tests, out-patient CT, MRI or PET scans or any other outpatient treatment except as detailed in the benefits table. - (b) Any dental procedure or orthodontics including referrals to dental specialists such as periodontists, endodontists, prosthodontists or orthodontists (except as allowed under Health Cash Benefits Cover, as shown in the benefits table, if you have chosen this optional cover). - (c) Treatment of thread veins or superficial veins - (d) Treatment which is not medically necessary or which may be considered a matter of personal choice. - (e) Any treatment of warts of the skin. - Vaccinations, routine preventive examinations and checkups or preventive screening or tests.